TrueNobility303/homepage/index.md

 ## About me

-I am Lesi Chen, a student in School of Data Science.
+I am Lesi Chen, an undergraduate in School of Data Science, interested in Artificial Intelligence.

 ## Projects